oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 It is recommended to use both access tokens and refresh tokens, as it enables access tokens to be short-lived and minimally scoped (e.g., using {{RFC8707}}).
 When using refresh tokens, the token-mediating backend obtains the refresh token in step F and associates it with the user's session.

 If the JavaScript application notices that the user's access token has expired, it can contact the token-mediating backend to request a fresh access token.
-The token-mediating backend relies on the cookies associated with this request to obtain the user's refresh token and run a Refresh Token flow.
+The token-mediating backend relies on the cookies associated with this request to use the user's refresh token to run a Refresh Token flow.
 These steps are not shown in the diagram.
 Note that this Refresh Token flow involves a confidential client, thus requires client authentication.

 When the refresh token expires, there is no way to recover without running an entirely new Authorization Code flow.
 Therefore, it is recommended to configure the lifetime of the cookie-based session to be equal to the maximum lifetime of the refresh token.
 Additionally, when the token-mediating backend learns that a refresh token for an active session is no longer valid, it is recommended to invalidate the session.